Post Disclaimer

 - "I don't want to live anymore."

-- Self-harming behaviors, giving away possessions, school changes.
+- Self-harming behaviors, giving away possessions.

 - Withdrawal, isolation, or feeling like a burden.